IntersectMBO/lsm-tree/CONTRIBUTING.md

 files.
 See the helpful scripts in the [scripts folder](./scripts/), and the [`stylish-haskell` configuration file](./.stylish-haskell.yaml).

+To perform a pre-commit code formatting pass, run one of the following:

+  *  If you prefer `fd` and have it installed on your system:
+     ```
+     ./format-stylish-fd.sh
+     ./format-cabal-fd.sh
+     ./check-cabal.sh
+     ./haddocks.sh
+     ```

+  *  Otherwise you `find`:
+     ```
+     ./format-stylish-find.sh
+     ./format-cabal-find.sh
+     ./check-cabal.sh
+     ./haddocks.sh

 ## Pull requests

 The following are requirements for merging a PR into `main`: